pandas-dev/pandas/doc/source/development/contributing.rst

 Creating a branch
 -----------------

-You want your master branch to reflect only production-ready code, so create a feature branch for making your changes.
+You want your main branch to reflect only production-ready code, so create a feature branch for making your changes.
 For example::

     git branch shiny-new-feature